 Strawberry Protein Shake- Makes 1 serving

-1/2 cup sliced frozen strawberries
+1/2 cup sliced frozen strawberries30 frozen blueberries

 1 cup Silk light soymilk or skim milk